emocantemocan/mi-boot-replacer/README.md

 > Bootanimation ZIP files **must** use STORE compression (no compression).
 The workflow handles this automatically.

 ## Disclaimer
-**Flashing this module may cause your device to bootloop, a bootloop saver module is highly recommended.
+**A bootloop saver module is strongly advised even if there is little possibility that flashing this module would cause your device to bootloop.
 I am not responsible for any damages caused to your device or data by using this module.
 Use at your own risk.**

 ## License
     This program is free software: you can redistribute it and/or modify